lovroterseglav/Obsidian-School/Documents/Referati/TJA-Chernobyl.md

 **April 26, 1986:**
 The Chernobyl disaster was a nuclear accident that occurred on 26 April 1986 at the No. 4 reactor in the Chernobyl Nuclear Power Plant, near the city of Pripyat in the north of the Ukrainian SSR in the Soviet Union.

 At 01:23:04 a.m. the test began *explain test*, then 36 second later at 01:23:40 the "scram" *explain scram* button was pressed.
 We only know the final reading.
 Reactor No. 4 designed to operate at 3200 MW went beyond 33,000 MW we can only estimate to how fair it went.
 During this time pressure builds in the reactor No. 4.
 At 01:23:45 the reactor exploded.
-This causes an explosion that lifts a 1,000-ton lid and split open the roof.
+(Valery Ilyich dies) lifts a 1,000-ton lid and split open the roof.

 Multiple separate fires develop.
 An alarm goes off at a local fire station.
 The core would stop burning on May 10th.